theopn/dotfiles/README.md

 Basic shell setting with just ls alias and prompt.

+#### Emacs

+I like vim more, but it doesn't hurt to know a thing or two about it.

 #### Firefox

 userChrome files based on [minimal-functional-fox](https://github.com/mut-ex/minimal-functional-fox) and HTML for custom startup page based on [Prismatic-Night Firefox theme](https://github.com/3r3bu5x9/Prismatic-Night/) are included.
 Just be aware that user profile customization using CSS is deprecated and might break anytime with future update of Firefox.